JediFonseca/mass_renamer/README.md

 # 🗂️ Mass Renamer 2.1

 **Mass Renamer** is a Linux application developed in Python with a `Qt6` interface, which allows you to rename multiple files quickly, safely, and in an organized manner.
-It supports undoing the most recent renaming, adding extensions to filenames and a multilingual interface (🇧🇷 Portuguese and 🇺🇸 English).
+It supports undoing the most recent renaming, adding extensions to filenames, protection from accidental file or folder overscription, multilingual interface (🇧🇷 Portuguese and 🇺🇸 English) and a persistent undo functionality that allows you to undo a previous operation even if the app was closed or crashed.

 **Download:** [**Releases**](https://github.com/JediFonseca/mass_renamer/releases)